Lavender in a basket

 Credit Alberto Conde, Kitchen In The Med

-Turn of the 19th century perfume shop lavender resemblance.
+Turn of the 19th century perfume shop lavender allegory.

 Credit Alberto Conde, Kitchen In The Med